raven-os/nest-server/Hosting.md

 ## Managing packages

-There are two ways to add a pacakge:
+There are two ways to add a package:

   * Either by moving its NPF (`.nest`) to the right place in the `package_dir` folder (Note that it **must** be named `<package_dir>/<category>/<name>/<name>-<version>.nest`)
   * Or by uploading it using the `GET /api/upload` route (See `API.md`).